 ACG’s leadership team has extensive relevant managerial, investment and M&A experience in the global mining sector.
-The Company’s directors and management, including Peter Whelan (Independent Chairman), Artem Volynets (CEO & Executive Director), Carole Whittall (CFO), Warren Gilman (Independent Non-Executive Director), Hendrik Faul (Independent Non-Executive Director) and Mark Cutis (Independent Non-Executive Director), bring a commitment to Environmental, Social and Governance (“ESG”) principles and strong corporate governance, as well as significant professional networks.
+The Company’s directors and management, including Artem Volynets (CEO & Executive Director), Nick Box (Acting CFO), Fiona Paulus (Senior Independent Director), Warren Gilman (Independent Non-Executive Director), Hendrik Faul (Independent Non-Executive Director) and Mark Cutis (Independent Non-Executive Director), bring a commitment to Environmental, Social and Governance (“ESG”) principles and strong corporate governance, as well as significant professional networks.
 These include access to many mining companies and investment sources globally.

 ACG will also be advised by Robert Friedland, founder and Chairman of Ivanhoe Capital Corporation, and Executive Co-Chairman of Toronto-listed Ivanhoe Mines.

 CEO and Executive Director

 Mr. Volynets has 25 years of experience in mergers and acquisitions, capital markets, and senior corporate management roles.
 He has led private and public transactions worth more than $30 billion and managed leading businesses in the metals and mining industry.

 Mr. Volynets established ACG in 2014, as an advisory and investment management firm, through which he worked on a number of cross border transactions in the mining and metals sector in Eurasian emerging markets.
 These transactions utilized his extensive experience of M&A-led sector consolidation, his local knowledge and networks, and his global industry and investor connections.